McGriff scores 28, leads Oklahoma State past Oklahoma 83-66

+”I’m extremely proud of all these kids,” Boynton said. ”This year, as a whole, hasn’t gone the way we expected.
+We’re hopeful, there’s still a lot to play for out there for us.
+They just keep responding; today was another opportunity.”

-Austin Reaves scored 22 points and Kristian Doolittle added 13 for Oklahoma (16-11, 6-8), which lost its third straight.
-Brady Manek, who scored 30 points for the Sooners when the teams met earlier this month, finished with two points on 1-for-8 shooting.
+Austin Reaves scored a career-high 24 points and Kristian Doolittle and De’Vion Harmon each added 11 for Oklahoma (16-11, 6-8), which lost its third straight.

+”I thought Oklahoma State was the aggressor, and they were terrific in every way,” Oklahoma coach Lon Kruger said. ”I thought they were quicker in everything, especially in the last 30 minutes.
+Congrats to them and we’ll learn from it.”

 Oklahoma State outrebounded Oklahoma 43-30 and held the Sooners to 38% shooting.